rpadovani/rpadovani.com/_posts/2019-12-28-hackerone-year.md

 </p>
 </aside>

 I totally understand the need of background checks, and I'd be more than happy to provide my criminal record.
-It wouldn't be the first time I am vetted, and I am sure it wouldn't be the last
+It wouldn't be the first time I am vetted, and I am quite sure it wouldn't be the last.

-I am a bit more puzzled about these requirements:
+More than the criminal record, I am a puzzled about these requirements:

 - Financial history, including credit history, bankruptcy and financial judgments;
 - Employment or volunteering history, including fiduciary or directorship responsibilities;